 - Did your doctor stop accepting your plan?

 - Did your specialist retire?

-- Have you received a diagnosis that requires care by a specialist, but your plan doesn’t offer enough choices for in-network providers in your area?
+- Does your plan offer enough choices for in-network providers in your area?

-If you decide your Medicare Advantage plan no longer meets your health or budget needs, you can make changes during the Medicare Advantage Open Enrollment Period or the Annual Election Period.
+What if you decide your Medicare Advantage plan no longer meets your health or budget needs?
+You might be able to change plans.
+There are certain enrollment periods when you can change Medicare Advantage plans.

 If you are happy with your current Medicare Advantage plan, you do not have to worry about doing anything.
 Unless your plan leaves your service area or stops contracting with Medicare, you can stay with the plan you know and trust.